HanumantappaBudihal/repository-structure-template/README.md

 - **doc Folder:** The documentation folder

-- **res Folder:** For all static resources in your project.
+- **resources Folder:** For all static resources in your project.
 For example, images.

 - **samples Folder:** Providing “Hello World” & Co code that supports the documentation.